 - Put all of the wet ingredients into a jug or bowl (one with a lip is easier to pour).
 Stir until well combined.

-- Pour the mixed wet ingredients into the dry ingredients and mix using a spoon, until just combined.
+Pour the mixed wet ingredients into the dry ingredients and mix using a spoon, until just combined.
 Do not over mix.
 A few small lumps are fine.
 You just want it to get to the stage that you can't see any dry bits of flour through it.
 The batter should be a thick dropping consistency, kind of like thick cake batter.
 If it feels too thick, add an extra tablespoon or two of milk at this stage but don't make it too thin.

 - When your waffle iron is ready pour in your mixture and cook.